'The Beatles: Get Back' Rooftop Concert Gets IMAX Theatrical Release

 Get ready to come together and enjoy The Beatles: Get Back -- Rooftop Concert.
 Here’s how to watch:

-When does the Beatles documentary come out?The Beatles: Get Back -- Rooftop Concert is set to premiere in IMAX theaters on Sunday, Jan.
+When does the Beatles documentary come out?The Beatles: Get Back -- Rooftop Concert premiered in IMAX theaters on Sunday, Jan.
 30 and then in movie theaters worldwide from Feb.
 11-13.

 Where to watch The Beatles: Get Back: While the new film will only be available in IMAX and theaters, three-part series will remain available to stream on Disney+.
 The documentary will be available to subscribers at no extra cost.